Translation covers of some triply periodic platonic surfaces

-\begin{rem} We include prisms, anti-prisms, and the empty solid to replace 1-simplices but not 0-simplices.
+\begin{remark} We include prisms, anti-prisms, and the empty solid to replace 1-simplices but not 0-simplices.
 By letting empty solids replace 1-simplices, we allow two adjacent solids to retract to 0-simplices.
-Moreover, we will only allow the solids to be identified along one type of polygon. \end{rem}
+Moreover, we will only allow the solids to be identified along one type of polygon. \end{remark}